 The League of Geeks team accepting the coveted Studio of the Year Award in 2016

-League of Geeks produced the award winning fantasy title Armello, and is a partner in CG Spectrum’s scholarship program, offering paid internships to our best students.
-Trent said they looked out for candidates with multiple skillsets and an understanding of the entire production pipeline, but what hires really required was a strong area of specialisation that they excel at.
+League of Geeks produced the award-winning fantasy title Armello, and is a partner in CG Spectrum’s scholarship program, offering paid internships to our best students.
+Trent said they looked out for candidates with multiple skill sets and an understanding of the entire production pipeline, but what hires really required was a strong area of specialization that they excel at.

 “A tip that really stick with me from the day was when one of the pros said studios are looking for specialised artists instead of generalised ones.
 I was pretty stunned as I always thought being generalised gave you more of a chance to get a job.” – Jenny Huang, current student

 Trent also spoke about having the ability to work as a team and to step up when it comes to responsibility and ownership of tasks.
 For example, if team members are unable to complete a task on time, they let their supervisor know so that the team can accommodate and assist, as opposed to simply missing a deadline.